OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Reddit](https://user-images.githubusercontent.com/46355364/207834850-32a0d4c8-9990-4919-94e3-abad1487a3bd.png)

 After submitting the form, check for a confirmation email.
-The credentials will be displayed [here](https://old.reddit.com/prefs/apps/), add them to the OpenBB SDK with:
+The credentials will be displayed [here](https://old.reddit.com/prefs/apps/), add them to the OpenBB Platform with:

 ```console
 openbb.keys.reddit(